-To turn means into an end in themselves would correspond to the ascetic excess of the revolutionary, and if this is also quite a rational dealt with outside the group then, with a typically paternalistic process, everything is then discussed with all the comrades.
+The other great problem is that, alongside the existence of leaders, it is often possible to identify the existence of "problematics" that are introduced to the group by the same, then submitted to the process of democratic scrutiny for discussion, etc. In this way the choice of methods of struggle, the theoretical foundations and various political positions are dealt with outside the group then, with a typically paternalistic process, everything is then discussed with all the comrades.
 The group thus becomes an objective, abstract entity for the individuals that make it up, as its relations only enter the reality of some of them.
 A formal difference in the style of command within the group turns out to be even more conditioned than the authoritarian one.
 In other words we are faced with an essentially authoritarian structure that is far more efficient than the authoritarian group itself.
 The latter always has the problem of how to overcome individual uncertainty in the case of having to act in the leader's absence.
 The libertarian group, on the other hand, reaches an envious homogeneity of decision by acting as we have just seen, although there is little to be envied at the subjective level.